ibm-cloud-docs/dr-automation-powervs/architecture-dr-automation.md

 ### Simplified disaster recovery management
 {: #simplify}

-{{site.data.keyword.DR_short}} provides a single interface to manage DR processes for IBM PowerVS environments.
+DR Automation provides a single interface to manage DR processes for IBM PowerVS environments.
 Key features include:

 Automated failover and failback
 :   Automate the failover process, ensuring that workloads resume quickly in the backup environment.